How to improve safety in your food company

 Other countries have adapted similar rules, like the General Food Law Regulation in Europe.

 The many outbreaks show that despite these rules, contamination can still occur.
-We give you 7 tips to observe food safety in your food company, and thus reduce the risks to a minimum.
+Here are 7 tips to observe food safety in your food company and reduce the risks to a minimum:

 1. Wash your hands with soap and water when handling food or related products.